Commercial real estate in France: overview

 Construct new buildings.

-Carry out works on existing buildings, if those works result in:
+Carry out works on existing buildings, if those works result in change of use or creation of additional surface areas.

-A development permit is also required when the project involves a division of the plot of land intended to create one or more lots to be built.
+A development permit is also required when the project involves a division of the plot of land intended to create one or more plots to be built.

-Specific authorisations (autorisation d'exploitation commerciale) are also required to operate a commercial activity (such as retail premises and cinemas) beyond specific legal thresholds.
+Specific authorisations (autorisation d'exploitation commerciale) may also be required to operate a commercial activity (such as retail premises and cinemas) beyond specific legal thresholds.
+Under Law 2014-626 of 18 June 2014 relating to crafts, trade and very small businesses (known as the Pinel Law), for retail premises, such authorisation is merged with the planning permission, when required.

 In the Ile-de-France region, a specific authorisation (Agrément) is also required from the state's local representative if the contemplated building is to be used for certain activity purposes (that is, for office, industrial, commercial, professional, administrative, technical, scientific or educational use).